Darwin Nunez header stuns Ajax to send Benfica through to Champions League quarter-finals

 Yaremchuk equaliser sees Benfica, Ajax play out entertaining draw

-Moments later Ryan Gravenberch followed up with a fierce drive which Vlachodimos was forced to tip over the bar.

-The second half was an uneventful affair with Ajax continuing to pressure but unable to really challenge Vlachodimos in goal.
+The second half was an uneventful affair with Ajax continuing to pressure but unable to really challenge Vlachodimos in goal as Benfica's defence held firm.

 Dusan Tadic, who was Ajax’s liveliest player on the night, came closest with a shot shortly after the break but his strike from the edge of the box flew narrowly over the bar.